Are you shopping for a new mobile phone carrier?

 - Simple Mobile - Simple Mobile sports 30-day unlimited plans, completely with unlimited international calling to mobile phones in Mexico, Canada, India, China, and 16 other countries, unlimited landline international calling in 65 countries, and unlimited international text.
 The truly unlimited plan's price isn't bad either, being just a little cheaper than T-Mobile's ONE plan.
 However, for unlimited talk and text, you can pay far less.

 - US Mobile - With US Mobile, only text is unlimited, but that doesn't mean that its other options are expensive.
-In fact, data runs you fairly cheap for 6GB and you can get unlimited texting for just a few dollars.
+In fact, data runs fairly cheap for 6GB and you can get unlimited texting for just a few dollars.
 US Mobile also features a Student Discount service, which can earn you - if you're a student - a free SIM card.

 - Cricket Wireless - Cricket Wireless is a tad cheaper compared to the big four major carriers, featuring an unlimited plan for just a few dollars less compared to T-Mobile.
 With the unlimited and 8GB high-speed data plans, you'll have international texting to select countries, as well as talk, text, and data usage to and from the U.S., Mexico, and Canada (with a minimum of 50 percent U.S. usage required).
+This is another MVNO that is compatible with many T-Mobile phones, although you may have to unlock it first.

 - H2O Wireless - H2O Wireless is rather cheap, granting you 3GB of 4G LTE data, unlimited international text, and unlimited talk to 50 countries for what the big four would charge for a smaller data amount.
 You can also purchase a Pay as You Go plan, which will eat minutes, texts, MMS, and data until you reach your selected limit.